 if you are unable to go online:

-(414) 435-7069 or toll-free (844) 910-3661
+Help Center at (414) 435-7069 or toll-free

-during business hours.
+(844) 910-3661 during business hours.

-number, document number and expiration date.
+registration number, document number, and

-If you served in the military in the last 18 months,
+If you served in the military in the last 18 months,

 Form DD-214.

-If you are a federal civilian employee,
+If you are a federal civilian employee,

 Form SF-50 or SF-8.